-In the future, and consistent with SB 350 and SB 100, LCE will review the prospect of incorporating price adjustments in contracts with online dates more than 24 months after the date of contract execution.
+In the future, and consistent with SB 350 and SB 100, SJP will review the prospects of incorporating price adjustments in contracts with online dates more than 24 months after the date of contract execution.
 As noted in the ACR, such price adjustments could include price indexing to key components or to the Consumer Price Index.
+To date, incorporating such provisions has been challenging due to the inability of buyers and sellers to reach mutually agreeable terms related to pricing adjustments.